NAB questions Sindh govt on dismissal of NICVD doctor

 KARACHI: In an unprecedented move, the National Accountability Bureau (NAB) has inquired from the Sindh government about the termination of services of an employee of the National Institute of Cardiovascular Diseases (NICVD), which is an autonomous body working under the administrative control of the Sindh government.

-Dr. Tariq Sheikh, who was once Medical Officer in the Sindh Health department and also private secretary to a Sindh minister, had joined the NICVD in 2016 as Staff Officer.
-According to NICVD official record due to absence from duties and after fulfilling codal formalities, servicing notices, reminders and final show-cause notice, he was terminated from the job in September 2020.
-The Sindh government sources informed ‘The News’ that Dr. Tariq Sheikh is said to be the close relative of a senior Police officer who has an influence over NAB Karachi.
+Dr. Tariq Sheikh, who was once the Medical Officer in the Sindh Health department and also private secretary to a Sindh minister, had joined the NICVD in 2016 as Staff Officer.
+According to NICVD official record, due to absence from duties and after fulfilling codal formalities, servicing notices, reminders and final show-cause notice, he was terminated from the job in September 2020.
+The Sindh government sources informed ‘The News’ that Dr. Tariq Sheikh is said to be a close relative of a senior police officer who has influence over NAB Karachi.
 He is also a relative of NAB’s Investigation Officer in the NICVD case, Qamar Abbasi.

 The NICVD management also approached the NAB chairman for an impartial investigation against the institute, complaining about Dr. Tariq Sheikh and terming his dismissal in accordance with the rules and merit through a letter.

 The NAB Spokesman, Nawazish Ali Asim, told The News that none of the NAB officers have any relationship with Dr. Tariq Sheikh.
 Second, NAB’s role to conduct an inquiry into his termination is to analyze each and every aspect to reach out towards the factual position as per law.
-The NAB is always determined to perform its duties as per law.
-On the other hand, NAB in its official announcement on November 3, 2020, had said it has received various complaints about allegations of corruption in various appointments, excessive salaries, and several other issue and due to continuous non-cooperation of NICVD for provision of record, the NAB team visited the NICVD Karachi to receive the official record.
+The NAB is always determined to perform its duties as per the law.
+On the other hand, NAB in its official announcement on November 3, 2020, had said it has received various complaints about allegations of corruption in various appointments, excessive salaries, and several other issues and due to continuous non-cooperation of NICVD on providing record, the NAB team visited the NICVD Karachi to receive the official record.

 The COO of NICVD, Dr. Azra Maqsood, told The News that she and NICVD have always cooperated with the NAB and provided all the required documents to the Bureau, but the recent action of NAB was unnecessary and cannot be understood.
 Dr. Maqsood said that some of the officials of NICVD who were terminated from their jobs including Dr. Tariq Sheikh have started a malafide campaign against the institute.